Ty1991twitter/Rewind-GS/README.md

 ## How to inject?

-- [Use UE4Injector]{https://github.com/Zebratic/UE4Injector} 10/10 injector.
+- {Use UE4Injector}[https://github.com/Zebratic/UE4Injector] 10/10 injector.